Skip to main content

 Large waves (swell) especially during high tides in stormy conditions can erode, transport, and deposit large quantities of sediments.

-This page titled 12.12: Coastal Littoral Cells is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.12: Coastal Littoral Cells is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.